 Locations: United States – Florida, Georgia, and South Carolina

 Size: 3.5 – 5.3 inches (9-13.5 cm)

 The Frosted Flatwoods Salamander is a medium sized salamander found in the coastal plains of the southeast United States.
 They are listed as a federally threatened species by the federal government.
+The International Union for the Conservation of Nature (IUCN) Red List categorizes the salamander as Vulnerable to Extinction.
 The longleaf pine-wiregrass flatwoods that the salamanders love our being cut down.
 To keep these salamanders from becoming extinct, we need to protect their habitats better.

 All the Flatwoods Salamanders used to be one species before they were split apart, leaving the Frosted Flatwoods Salamander and the Reticulated Flatwoods Salamander (Ambystoma bishopi) as distinct species.
 The Reticulated Flatwoods Salamander is a federally endangered species.

 The Frosted Flatwoods Salamander is a fossorial species of salamander, spending most of their life underground or in burrows.
 They come to the surface to travel to wetlands to breed, some even traveling a mile away.
 Breeding takes place during the fall to winter (October to February) for the salamander.
 After mating, the females lay their eggs in a depression near a body of water.
 Once a rain starts, the eggs will hatch.